 If you have any germophobic tendencies, these pictures will make you want to stay in a bubble for the entirety of cold and flu season.

-What’s the best kind of soap to use?
+What’s the best kind of soap to use to eradicate these germs?
 A quick scan of the soap aisle at the drug store will leave you more confused than anything.
 So many choices, so little good information!
 One of those choices may be deciding between antibacterial soap vs regular soap.

 I thought for many years that antibacterial soap was the best option for fighting germs.
 After all, killing any and all bacteria sounds like a good goal.
 However, after doing some research, I’m not so sure antibacterial soap is all it’s cracked up to be.
 In fact, it might do more harm than good.

 What Is Antibacterial Soap?

 Antibacterial soaps (also referred to as antimicrobial or antiseptic soaps) are soaps with added antibacterial agents.
 Usually an antibacterial soap will have an “Antibacterial” label on the front of the product, as well as a “Drug Facts” label on the back, where the antibacterial ingredients are listed.

 These antibacterial ingredients are added with the intention of making the soap better able to kill bacteria.
 It’s important to remember that bacteria are not the same as viruses.
 Antibacterial soaps are not effective against common viruses you may come into contact with, including cold and flu viruses.

 According to the U.S. Food and Drug Administration, antibacterial soaps are no more effective than regular soap.
 In a 2017 review of antibacterial and antiseptic products, the FDA explained that while millions of Americans use these products, there is no known scientific evidence that antibacterial soap works better than plain soap.

 Clinical studies on antibacterial soap would need to demonstrate specifically that the active ingredients in the soaps protect consumers from illness and disease.
 This quality hasn’t been demonstrated yet, according to the FDA.